LabChameleon/labchameleon.github.io/_news/ai_grid.md

 related_posts: false
 ---

-I am now part of the AI Grid initiative, aiming to strengthen the exchange and synergies between AI Doctorates in Germany.
+I am now part of the AI Grid initiative, which aims to strengthen the exchange and synergies between AI Doctorates in Germany.